axelvyrn/axelvyrn/README.md

 * Predicts your future actions based on past patterns
 * Logs and analyzes behaviors via CLI and dashboard
 * Understands time-sensitive triggers and habits
-* Uses feedforward + LSTM networks with natural language interpretation
+* Uses feedforward + LSTM + KNN networks with natural language interpretation

 > “Know thyself, and thou shalt know the gods and the universe.”
 > — Inscribed on the Temple of Apollo at Delphi